Historically, it was possible to distribute Debug/Release binaries of GDAL that were pre-built. However...

 - Since MSVC 2005, the awful "side-by-side assemblies" means that Debug binaries built on one computer will not work on another computer.

 - Until 2012, there used to be .vcproj/.sln files for GDAL, but these became too difficult to maintain.

 - Today, we have to build GDAL using the command line.

 - Get the GDAL source.
 The download instructions are on the GDAL site.

-For any questions, please email email@example.com or the GDAL mailing list.
+For any questions, please ask on the GDAL mailing list.